dakom/awsm-renderer/docs/ARCHITECTURE.md

 ## Overview

 **awsm-renderer** is a WebGPU-based visibility buffer renderer that separates geometry processing from material evaluation.
-Unlike traditional deferred rendering, it makes **zero assumptions about material models** - giving you complete freedom to use PBR, toon shading, unlit materials, or any custom material in the same scene.
+Unlike traditional deferred rendering, the G-Buffer stores **zero material properties** - only geometry IDs and surface data.
+This gives you complete freedom to mix any material models (PBR, toon, unlit, custom BRDFs) in the same scene.

-Optimized for performance through smart resource management and aggressive bandwidth optimization.

 ### Core Philosophy

-- **Visibility buffer approach**: G-Buffer stores **zero material properties** - only geometry IDs and surface data
-  - Complete material flexibility: PBR, toon/cel-shading, unlit, or any exotic material model
-  - Material evaluation happens in compute shader using geometry IDs to look up parameters
-- **Pay up-front, reap rewards later**: Expensive operations (texture uploads, pipeline/bind group creation) happen during initialization
+- **Pay up-front, reap rewards later**: Expensive operations happen during initialization, not per-frame
-- **Bandwidth is precious**: Aggressive optimization to minimize memory traffic (~480MB/frame savings at 1080p)
+- **Bandwidth is precious**: Aggressive MSAA optimization saves ~480MB/frame at 1080p
-- **Texture pooling**: Organize textures into arrays by size/format for efficient GPU access
+- **Texture pooling**: Batch uploads and organize textures by size/format for efficient GPU access

 ---